 Enjoy our awesome range of Earth facts for kids.
 Check out the cool trivia and have fun learning about some of our planet's most amazing features.

-Check out these fun Amazon River facts for kids.
-Learn about where the Amazon River is located, how long it is, the wildlife that it supports and more.
-Enjoy our range of interesting facts about the Amazon River.
+Enjoy these fun Mississippi River facts for kids.
+Learn about how long the Mississippi River is, what states it goes through, its history, famous events and more.
+Check out our range of interesting facts about the Mississippi River.